Funeral Planning Checklist

 - Choose a grave marker and inscriptions for the cemetery

-Whether you choose burial or cremation, you will have to select your final resting place.
-If you choose burial, you will need to decide what cemetery you want to be interred with.
+Whether you choose burial or cremation, you must select your final resting place.
+If you choose burial, you must decide what cemetery you want to be interred with.
 You can buy a plot in advance.

 If you’re going to be cremated, some cemeteries designate areas to bury cremated remains.
 You may also wish for your ashes to be scattered.
-Be sure to check the law in your area if they permit ashes scattering.
+Check the law in your area if they permit ashes scattering.

 Apply for a burial permit after you determine the final resting place.